DIY do it yourself

 1. Guest Sergey

-And how much is the anvil?
-Is it really more expensive than all the described hemorrhoids?
+How much does an anvil cost?
+Is it really more expensive than all this described hemorrhoids?

 2. Alex